tnc-ca-geo/python-flow-calculator/README.md

 ## About

 This is a remastered functional flows calculator.
 A majority of the logic has been left unchanged but lots of new functionality has been added.
 The repository has been refactored to be more maintainable and the dependencies have all been updated.
+See references at end for more details on the following sources.
-- The original version of the reference functional flows calculator was written by Patterson et al. (https://www.sciencedirect.com/science/article/abs/pii/S002216942030247X), coded in python (https://github.com/leogoesger/func-flow).
+- The original version of the reference functional flows calculator was written by Patterson et al. 2020 (https://www.sciencedirect.com/science/article/abs/pii/S002216942030247X), available here (https://github.com/leogoesger/func-flow).
-- The statewide hydrologic stream classification used to adjust parameters was developed by Lane et al. (https://link.springer.com/article/10.1007/s00267-018-1077-7).
+- The statewide hydrologic stream classification used to adjust parameters was developed by Lane et al. 2018 (https://link.springer.com/article/10.1007/s00267-018-1077-7).
-- Information on how to use these metrics and additional references are described in the California Environmental Flows Framework (https://ceff.ucdavis.edu).
+- Information on how to use these metrics and additional references are described in the California Environmental Flows Framework technical report (https://ceff.ucdavis.edu).
-- In particular, the alteration assessment is described in an appendix by Grantham (https://ceff.ucdavis.edu/sites/g/files/dgvnsk5566/files/media/documents/Appendix_J%20Assessing%20Flow%20Alteration.pdf), and uses modeled unimpaired functional flow metrics developed by Grantham et al. (https://www.frontiersin.org/journals/environmental-science/articles/10.3389/fenvs.2022.787473/full).
+- In particular, the alteration assessment is described in an appendix to the technical report by Grantham (https://ceff.ucdavis.edu/sites/g/files/dgvnsk5566/files/media/documents/Appendix_J%20Assessing%20Flow%20Alteration.pdf), and uses modeled unimpaired functional flow metrics developed by Grantham et al. 2022 (https://www.frontiersin.org/journals/environmental-science/articles/10.3389/fenvs.2022.787473/full).
 The modeled natural metrics are available at https://rivers.codefornature.org
-- This version incorporates the flashy functional flows calculator developed by Carpenter et al. (https://github.com/camcarpenter6/Alternate-Ruleset-FFC-BETA).
+- This version incorporates the flashy functional flows calculator developed by Carpenter et al. 2025 (https://github.com/camcarpenter6/Alternate-Ruleset-FFC-BETA).
 This version also incorporates Carpenter et al.'s decision tree for when to use the reference vs flashy calculator.
-- This code also incorporates new low flow metrics by Ayers et al. (https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2023WR035768) which have an R implementation (https://github.com/jessayers20/Functional-Low-Flows).
+- This code incorporates new low flow metrics by Ayers et al. 2024 (https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2023WR035768) which have an R implementation (https://github.com/jessayers20/Functional-Low-Flows).
 - Additional functionality has been implemented from the ffc api client R package developed by Peek and Santos (https://github.com/ceff-tech/ffc_api_client).

-This remastered version was authored by Nathan Emerson of Foundry Spatial.
+This remastered version was authored by Nathan Emerson of Foundry Spatial, with input from Kirk Klausmeyer and Bronwen Stanford of The Nature Conservancy.

-This project was funded by the California Wildlife Conservation Board Stream Flow Enhancement Program under Proposition 1.
+This project was funded by the California Wildlife Conservation Board Stream Flow Enhancement Program under Proposition 1, funding awarded to The Nature Conservancy of California.

 ## Getting Started